Skip to main content

 There are two general approaches to health check:

-• Passive checks: APISIX determines the health of an upstream service based on how the service responds to user requests without initiating additional probes.
+• Passive checks: APISIX determines the health of upstream services based on how they respond to client requests, without proactively probing.

 This guide will show you how to configure both active and passive health checks for your upstream services.